 GA217 CONCEPT DEVELOPMENT (2.5 credits/36 clock hours) This course focuses on real-world applications of graphic design principles and theory.
 Problem identification, solving and research methods will be explored.
 Design solutions will be developed geared to a targeted audience and market will be emphasized.
 Effective interaction with a creative team will be developed and employed as a resource in the conceptual process, as well as idea-generating exercise.
-Prerequisites: Electronic Design I (Quark) or Electronic Design or Electronic Design II (InDesign) or Electronic Design II and Introduction to Computer Graphics (Photoshop).
+Prerequisites: Electronic Design and Introduction to Computer Graphics (Photoshop).

-CP294 CONTENT MANAGEMENT SYSTEMS (4.0 credits/60 clock hours) This course focuses on the building of websites using commonly used Content Management Systems (CMS).
+IT233 CONTENT MANAGEMENT SYSTEMS\ (4.0 credits/60 clock hours) This course focuses on the building of websites using commonly used Content Management Systems (CMS).
 Throughout the course the student will build a web page using a CMS framework.
 Students will create posts, create pages, add images, customize themes, import plugins, manage comments, explore e-commerce and social media, and focus on SEO.
 Prerequisites: Web Site Design and PHP.